 More then likely?
 Neglect.
 Muntz has a lot of dogs, and Dug most definitely isn't the favorite.

-Here's a more darker theory: Dug's original owner was one of the explorers who was killed by Muntz.
+Here's an even darker theory: Dug's original owner was one of the explorers who was killed by Muntz.

 When they fly back home, Carl and Rusell are wearing aviation hats.
 Cool eh?
 Wait.... where did they get the hats from?
 Yeah, sure take the dead people's hats Carl.